 What is diagnostic hysteroscopy?

 Diagnostic hysteroscopy is used to diagnose problems of the uterus.
 Diagnostic hysteroscopy is also used to confirm results of other tests, such as hysterosalpingography (HSG).
 HSG is an X-ray dye test used to check the uterus and fallopian tubes.
-Diagnostic hysteroscopy can many times be done in an office setting.
+Diagnostic hysteroscopy can often be done in an office setting.

 Additionally, hysteroscopy can be used with other procedures, such as laparoscopy, or before procedures such as dilation and curettage (D&C).
 In laparoscopy, your doctor will insert an endoscope (a slender tube fitted with a fiber optic camera) into your abdomen to view the outside of your uterus, ovaries and fallopian tubes.
 The endoscope is inserted through an incision made through or below your navel.

 What is operative hysteroscopy?

 Operative hysteroscopy is used to correct an abnormal condition that has been detected during a diagnostic hysteroscopy.
-If an abnormal condition was detected during the diagnostic hysteroscopy, an operative hysteroscopy can often be performed at the same time, avoiding the need for a second surgery.
+If an abnormal condition was detected during the diagnostic hysteroscopy, an operative hysteroscopy can be performed at the same time, avoiding the need for a second surgery.
 During operative hysteroscopy, small instruments used to correct the condition are inserted through the hysteroscope.